-Our main emissions besides CO2 are sulphur dioxide (SO2), nitrogen oxides (NOx), carbon monoxide (CO) and dust resulting from the combustion of fossil fuels and biomass in power plants.
-The construction, operation and dismantling of our power plants and networks is connected with dust and noise emissions.
-The use of water in different processes and the discharge of rain water lead to minor emissions of pollutants into water.
-Not foreseeable accidents can lead to emissions into soil or water.
+Our main emissions besides CO2 are sulphur dioxide (SO2), nitrogen oxides (NOx), carbon monoxide (CO) and dust resulting from the combustion of fossil fuels and biomass in power plants, which we strive to reduce to a minimum.

 Our efforts to reduce our emissions to a minimum are very comprehensive and diverse:

-- We contribute to the improvement of air quality by primary measures like targeted mix of coal quality or combustion controlling (NOx, CO) as well as secondary flue gas cleaning measures like electrostatic precipitators or filter bags (dust), flue gas desulphurisation (SO2) and DENOX (NOx).
+- To improve air quality, we take primary measures, for example a targeted mix of coal quality or combustion controlling (NOx, CO) as well as secondary flue gas cleaning measures like electrostatic precipitators or filter bags (dust), flue gas desulphurisation (SO2) and DENOX (NOx).

 Examples of achievements